Decoupling Exploration and Policy Optimization: Uncertainty Guided Tree Search for Hard Exploration: Introduction

+We show that supervised backward learning algorithms (e.g.,~\cite{salimans2018learning}) can distill the generated trajectories into deployable, high-scoring policies.
+In particular, we achieve state-of-the-art results by a wide margin on \montezuma, \pitfall, and \venture when not relying on domain-specific knowledge.
+We demonstrate the generality of our framework by applying it to high-dimensional continuous action spaces, solving the MuJoCo Adroit dexterous manipulation and AntMaze navigation tasks from pixel observations in a \emph{sparse-reward} setting without relying on expert demonstrations or offline datasets.
+To the best of our knowledge, this has not been previously achieved for the Adroit tasks.
+In both cases, the final distilled policies operate directly from image observations, without accessing privileged state information.}

-\paragraph{Outline} The remainder of this paper is organized as follows. \cref{sec:relatedwork} presents the related work and contextualizes our approach within the literature on separating exploration from exploitation and the usage of environment resets. \cref{sec:preliminaries} formalizes the problem setting and introduces core components, including the uncertainty estimator and the reset mechanism. \cref{sec:method} details our uncertainty-driven tree-search algorithm for exploration, \textsc{Go-With-Uncertainty} (\gowu). \cref{sec:implementation} presents implementation details, including a distributed architecture for scalable exploration and the specific instantiations of the uncertainty estimator and particle policies.
+\paragraph{Outline} The remainder of this paper is organized as follows. \cref{sec:relatedwork} presents the related work and contextualizes our approach within the literature on exploration. \cref{sec:preliminaries} formalizes the problem setting and introduces core components, including the uncertainty estimator and the reset mechanism. \cref{sec:method} details our uncertainty-driven tree-search algorithm for exploration, \textsc{Go-With-Uncertainty} (\gowu).
 Finally, \cref{sec:experiments} evaluates the method on hard-exploration Atari games and challenging MuJoCo continuous-control tasks, showing efficient exploration and successful policy distillation across all environments.